Genetics and Climate. Is there a connection?

 The swallow is a bird which comes and goes.
-They emigrate to warmer regions but they now are returning 1 month earlier than last century.
+They emigrate to warmer regions, but they now are returning 1 month earlier than the last century.
 SEO/BirdLife has studied in depth, the effect Global Warming has on birds.
-Some species have it more difficult while others are quite happy with this change.
-Because of Climate Change, the swallow is quite happy to spend most of the winter here. as the daytime temperatures are close to 20C it is no surprise.
+Some species have it more difficult, while others are quite happy with this change.
+Because of Climate Change, the swallow is comfortable to spend most of the winter here.
+As the daytime temperatures are close to 20C, it is no surprise.

 To find food is most important

 Working with data from 1980 to 2010, he studied 340 bird species in the US, and 145 in Europe.
 Of the 145 species in Europe, 95% live and reproduce here in Spain.
 He found that of the species living in Spain, 59 species were worse off and 37 species were better off.
-This big decline in biodiversity is alarming.
+He noticed a big decline in biodiversity, and that is alarming.

 The storks in Spain

 In Castilla, the arrival of the storks was a special event.
 These birds would fly over the Gibraltar Straight into the Sahara and feed on grasshoppers and other insects.
 They would come back to Spain to have their babies.
 Their migration was not driven because of cold temperatures.
 Storks have a lot of feathers and are insulated from cold.
 The motive of their migration was because of food.

 They have now changed this behavior.
 The culprit being the many wastes dumps spread over Spanish territory.
 Storks can stay here now the entire year round, and I think their food source has not improved.